plyara/plyara/README.rst

 updating attributes, and analyzing a corpus.
 Other applications include linters and dependency checkers.

-Plyara leverages the Python module Ply_ for lexing YARA rules.
+Plyara leverages the Python module PLY_ for lexing YARA rules.

 This is a community-maintained fork of the `original plyara`_ by 8u1a_.
 The "plyara" trademark is used with permission.